-The following table sets forth the total compensation paid or proposed to be paid to each of our Chief Executive Officer, Chief Financial Officer and other named executive officers for services rendered in fiscal 2014 (excluding grants of RSUs which are described below).
+The following table sets forth the total compensation paid or proposed to be paid to each of our Chief Executive Officer, Chief Financial Officer and other named executive officers for services rendered in fiscal 2015 (excluding grants of RSUs which are described below).
 The individual compensation of Messrs.
-Keshav R. Murugesh, Deepak Sogani, Sanjay Puria, Ronald Gillette and Swaminathan Rajamani are disclosed in the statutory / annual accounts of our subsidiary, WNS Global Services Private Limited, filed with the Registrar of Companies in the state of India where its registered office is located.
-We are voluntarily disclosing the individual compensation of our other executive officers.
+Keshav R. Murugesh, Sanjay Puria, Ronald Gillette and Swaminathan Rajamani are disclosed in the statutory / annual accounts of our subsidiary, WNS Global Services Private Limited, filed with the Registrar of Companies in the state of India where its registered office is located.